-Key opinion leaders (KOLs) provide critical support to life science companies — but KOL relationships also face elevated scrutiny as regulations call for increased transparency around physician payments.
-This evolving landscape creates new approaches for thought leader management groups as they work to identify, develop and nurture connections with influential medical leaders.
+The study also addresses key challenges facing thought leader development teams.
+Key opinion leaders provide critical support to life science companies.
+Yet KOL relationships face elevated scrutiny and regulations calling for increased transparency of physician payments.
+This evolving landscape requires new approaches from thought leader management groups as they work to identify, develop and nurture connections with influential medical leaders.

 The following excerpt is a key finding from the full report’s Executive Summary.

 Create Effective Centralized KOL Development Teams to Identify, Recruit and Cultivate Relationships with Thought Leaders

 Many surveyed companies report that centralized KOL development teams serve as a key part of their overall thought leader management strategies.
 For most organizations, these centralized KOL management teams do not play a large role in the activities being conducted by KOLs.
 Rather, they primarily facilitate communication between commercial and medical teams in terms of how KOLs should be and are utilized and what KOL activities are most beneficial to the company.
 These thought leader management teams also play a role in maintaining the spending caps on individual KOLs.